mzoee/Jeux-Video-2D/README.md

 * The light of the backgorund screen will change during the game, from morning to evening and to night.
 This means that the time passes with the bird files.

+## The code

+* As mentioned, the game is written in JS.
+The files uploaded include a folder named assets which contains the